-152 2.2 Michel Spiro, President of IUPAP and Jens Vigen, Secretary-General of 153 IUPAP clearly reflected in Article 3 in its Articles of Association [24] (the latest version was adoptedby the IUPAP General Assembly on 22 October 2021).
+2.2 Michel Spiro, President of IUPAP and Jens Vigen, Secretary-General of IUPAP in conferences or events on the basis of their nationality or their affiliation.
+This position is clearly reflected in Article 3 in its Articles of Association [25] (the latest version was adopted by the IUPAP General Assembly on 22 October 2021).

-The International Union of Pure and Applied Physics (IUPAP) [23]) has, since its outset hun dred years ago, defended the position that no scientists should be barred from participating in conferences or events on the basis of their nationality or their affiliation.
-This position is
+The International Union of Pure and Applied Physics (IUPAP) [24]) has, since its outset hundred years ago, defended the position that no scientists should be barred from participating